titarenko/opixml/README.md

 Mapping rules:
 - everything that is scalar is interperted as attribute
 - everything that is non-scalar is interpreted as node
+- with only one exception: if something is an object with one and only one scalar property `_`, then it will be treated as a value-node (see example)

 ## Example